 Required Licenses

-- Business License: Must be obtained from the local government.
-Requirements include proof of business registration and payment of applicable fees.
+- Business License: To operate a cleaning business legally, you must obtain a business license from the local government.
+Requirements may include proof of business registration and payment of applicable fees.

 Insurance Requirements

-- Workers' Compensation Insurance: Mandatory for businesses with employees.
-Covers medical expenses and lost wages for workers injured on the job.
+- Workers' Compensation Insurance: Required if you have employees.
+This insurance covers medical costs and lost wages for employees who are injured on the job.

 Training Certifications